VincentAmante/experiment-1/README.md

 ## Camera

-- The Camera from `Experience/Camera.js` has set limitations so you don't need to model everything, there's a comment that will point out what to remove if you wish to have free roam of the scene
+- The Camera from `Experience/Camera.js` has set limitations so you don't need to model everything
+- there's a comment that will point out what to remove if you wish to have free roam of the scene

 ## Adding New Features